-It is one of the most popular neighborhoods in New York and although I personally wouldn't spend more than a couple of hours there, it is highly recommended to stroll through its streets to perceive a totally different atmosphere than the one you find in nearby SoHo or Wall Street itself.
-Again, this area represents the daily life contrasts of the city, so do not hesitate to visit it during your stay in Downtown.
+It is one of the most popular neighborhoods in New York and although personally I would not spend more than a couple of hours, it is highly recommended to stroll through its streets to perceive a totally different atmosphere than the one you find in nearby SoHo or Wall Street itself.
+Again, this area represents the contrasts and reality of the city, so do not hesitate to visit it during your stay in Downtown.

 This gift from France to the United States on the 100th anniversary of its independence has become the country's most famous monument and a symbol of freedom and democracy.

-The Freedom Statue, 150 feet high, is located on Liberty Island and can be visited by ferry.
-This experience is highly recommended because you will be able to see this spectacular sculpture up close and enjoy the views of New York from the sea.
+The Statue of Liberty, 46 meters high, is located on Liberty Island and can be visited by ferry.
+This experience is highly recommended because you will be able to see this spectacular sculpture up close and also enjoy the views of New York from the sea.

 Why I like this experience

 New York is the perfect setting to enjoy the best jazz.
-Since most of Chicago's best musicians moved to New York in the late 1920s, the city soon became the Jazz Mecca of the United States.
-Almost all the relevant styles of this musical genre have emerged in the Big Apple in recent years and musicians from all over the country come here to work their way up to the top.
+Since most of Chicago's best musicians moved to New York in the late 1920s, the city soon became a jazz mecca.
+Almost all the relevant styles of this musical genre have emerged in the Big Apple in recent years, and musicians from all over the country have come here to work their way up to the top.

-In Harlem, many clubs feature live bands, but if you prefer to go somewhere truly authentic you should check out the Village Vanguard.
-Despite opening its doors in 1925, it has hardly changed since then and that's why it has kept all of its charm.
-As you go down the stairs of this place you will see some small tables where you can have a drink during the concert and several pictures of the musicians who have played here, of which there are many.
+In Harlem, many clubs have live bands, but if you prefer to go somewhere iconic, you must go to the Village Vanguard.
+Despite opening its doors in 1925, it has hardly changed since then and that accounts for much of its charm.
+When you go down the stairs of this place you will see some small tables where you can have a drink during the concert and several pictures of the musicians who have played, and there are many of them.

 In Times Square

-Other jazz clubs to check out in Manhattan are Iridium, known for carrying a variety of bands playing different genres such as jazz, blues, and rock every day of the week.
-As it is in the heart of Times Square, it is a perfect plan to end the day and then go back to the hotel, if you're staying in this area of the city.
+Other jazz clubs to see in Manhattan are "Iridium", known for having a variety of bands playing different genres such as jazz, blues and rock every day of the week.
+As it is in the heart of Times Square, it is a perfect option to end the day if you have your hotel in this part of the city.

-Near Times Square is another jazz club with a long history, Birdland, named after the popular musician Charlie Parker and his nickname "Bird".
+Near Times Square is located another jazz club with a long history, "Birdland", whose name comes from the popular musician Charlie Parker and his nickname "Bird".
 This club is an essential part of the history of jazz in New York, especially in the 50s and 60s.
-Today, Birdland is known for its resident bands and for hosting such popular events as the Umbria Jazz Festival in New York and the annual Django Reinhardt NY Festival.
+Today, Birdland is known for its bands in residence and for hosting such popular events as the Umbria Jazz Festival in New York and the annual Django Reinhardt NY Festival.

-If you want to take a souvenir of your trip to New York and, in addition, you can't resist to an afternoon of shopping, make room in your itinerary to go to Macy's, the largest store in the world located on 34th Street, known as "The Fashion District", in the heart of Midtown Manhattan.
+If you want to take a souvenir of your trip to New York and, in addition, you love shopping, you have to reserve time in your agenda to go to Macy's, the largest store in the world located on 34th Street, known as "The Fashion District", in Midtown Manhattan.

-Besides being one of the most popular places among New Yorkers for shopping, it is also worth a visit for its history and anecdotes.
-For example, did you know that Macy's had the first Santa Claus to work in a department store during Christmas in 1862 and that this store organized the first Thanksgiving parade in 1924?
+Besides being one of the most popular places among New Yorkers for shopping, its history and anecdotes also make it worth a visit.
+For example, did you know that the first Santa Claus to work in a department store during Christmas was Macy's in 1862 and that this store organized the first Thanksgiving parade in 1924?

 Why I recommend Macy's

-Far from the strict luxury of other malls in Manhattan, here you will find brands and products for all budgets.
-In addition, you will always find special offers.
-If you travel to Manhattan at Christmas, Macy's and its decorations are a must-see.
+Far from the strict luxury of other Manhattan malls, here you will find brands and products for all budgets.
+In addition, you will always find special offers (do not forget to check the Tax Free policy for travelers from outside the United States).
+If you travel to New York at Christmas, Macy's and its decorations are a must.

-19. Enjoy the gastronomy of New York in its genuine markets
+18. Enjoy the gastronomy of New York in its authentic markets

-Drinking and eating are two of the favorite activities for travelers when on vacation, especially in New York with its endless culinary possibilities.
-Check out my guide about 20 places to eat in New York City, but as an appetizer, here are my favorite places in Manhattan to eat:
+Drinking and eating are two of the favorite activities for travelers when on vacation, especially in New York for its endless culinary possibilities.
+I have written a guide about 10 places to eat in New York Citybut here are my favorites in Manhattan to whet your appetite:

 Gotham West Market in Hell's Kitchen

-West of Times Square in Hell's Kitchen, a neighborhood full of bars and restaurants, is located Gotham West Market, a food hall where there are no fast-food chains, but restaurants with a more elaborate gastronomic offer that share space in a large open room on the first floor of the building.
+West of Times Square in Hell's Kitchen, a neighborhood full of bars and restaurants, is Gotham West Market, a food hall where there are no fast food chains, but restaurants with a more elaborate cuisine that share space in a large open room on the first floor of the building.

-Gotham West Market is a fairly quiet place with a wide menu to choose from (ramen, pizza, sandwiches, tacos, burgers, crêpes, etc.) so there will be no problem to agree on what to eat if you travel with friends to New York.
+Gotham West Market is a fairly quiet place with a fairly wide menu to choose from (ramen, pizza, sandwiches, tacos, burgers, crepes, etc.) so there will be no problem to agree on when to eat if you travel in a group to New York.
 This market has a little bit of everything.

 Little Spain Market

-Another perfect choice in Manhattan is the newly opened Little Spain Market, located in the trendy neighborhood of Hudson Yards inside 10 Hudson Yards.
+Another option to see in Manhattan is the newly opened Little Spain Market, located in the trendy Hudson Yards neighborhood inside the 10 Hudson Yards building.
 A gastronomic space dedicated to the flavors of traditional Spanish cuisine by the prestigious chef José Andrés in collaboration with the brothers Ferrán and Albert Adriá.

-Little Spain has a dozen stalls where you can savor great classics of Spanish gastronomy such as tapas, sandwiches, stuffed bread, cheeses, or Spanish wines.
-In addition to these places to snack, the restaurants Mar, Leña, and Spanish Diner complete the offer with outdoor tables to enjoy the best of Spanish cuisine away from Spain.
-While you are there, make the most of your visit with a stroll around this new trendy neighborhood, Hudson Yards.
-Find more details in my article on Things to do at Hudson Yards.
+Little Spain has a dozen stalls where you can savor great classics of Spanish cuisine such as tapas, sandwiches, cocas, cheeses and Spanish wines.
+In addition to these places to snack, the restaurants Mar, Leña and Spanish Diner complete the offer with outdoor space to enjoy the best of Spanish cuisine outside Spain.
+While you're there, take the opportunity to visit the new trendy neighborhood, Hudson Yards.

-It is a former cookie factory converted into a beautiful market where it has retained its old industrial style with charming brick walls and high ceilings.
-Strolling through Chelsea Market is a pleasure, not only because of its decoration but also because here you can buy delicacies from all over the world and order something to eat at their fast food stalls (sushi, tacos, noodles, pasta or seafood, the specialty of the market).
+It is a former cookie factory converted into a beautiful market where it has retained its old industrial style with exposed brick walls and high ceilings giving it a lot of personality.
+Strolling through Chelsea Market is a pleasure, not only because of its decoration but also because here you can buy delicacies from all over the world and order something to eat at their fast food stands (sushi, tacos, noodles, pasta or seafood, the specialty of the market).

-Also, did you know that Oreo cookies were invented here?
-Look at the walls, they are full of Oreo references!
+Also, did you know that Oreo cookies were invented here and the walls are full of references to them!

-Located in Times Square, it opened its doors in 2000 to realistically portray celebrities from all fields (film, music, television, sports, politics, etc.) and let the public interact with these wax figures in a themed background.
+Located in Times Square, it opened its doors in 2000 to realistically portray celebrities from all fields (film, music, television, sports, politics, etc.) and the public can interact with these wax figures in the mounted scenographies.